ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0008_Gitflow_Tailoring.md

 This document describes the Gitflow procedure for developing and managing change to the existing software base of T1Pal.com

 [Vincent Driessen's Gitflow Workflow](https://nvie.com/posts/a-successful-git-branching-model/)

-is a software workflow design that was first published and made popular by Vincent Driessen.
+The Gitflow workflow is a software workflow design that was first published and made popular by Vincent Driessen.
 The Gitflow Workflow defines a strict branching model designed around the project release.
+It relies on the functions and capabililities of "github."

 All software and QMS documentation will be managed using this "Gitflow" procedures.